So what's a legume?

 diet; legumes; nuts; peanuts; seeds; beans; recipes; legume; peas; soybeans; soy; hummous; lentils; protein; amino; acids; vegetable; tofu; vegetarian.;

-- Some, eg. lentils, you can eat as seeds
+- Some, eg. lentils, you can eat as seeds or they can be cooked and used in many recipes

 - Some can be dried, eg. dried peas, so you get a longer 'use by' time.